 Marriage equality – think about mental health

 Mental Health Australia, the peak group for mental health in Australia, has today issued a Position Statement on marriage equality.
+The Position Statement mirrors a statement that was released more than 300 days ago on 4 October 2016.

 The statement highlights the negative effects of ongoing discrimination on the mental health of LGBTIQ Australians and calls on the Parliament to pass laws to establish marriage equality.